be_ixf;ym_202412 d_08; ct_100

 Risks

 As with any investment, there are certain risks associated with credit investing.
 Credit risk is the risk of nonpayment of scheduled interest or principal payments on a debt investment.
 Because credit investing can be debt investments in non-investment grade borrowers, the risk of default may be greater.
 Should a borrower fail to make a payment, or default, this may affect the overall return to the lender.
 Interest rate risk is another common risk associated with credit investing.
 Interest rate changes will affect the amount of interest paid by a borrower in a floating rate loan, meaning they move in-step with broader interest rate fluctuations.
 However, this typically has little to no impact on the underlying value of floating rate debt.
-Conversely, interest rate fluctuations will have little to no effect on the amount of interest paid by a borrower in a fixed rate loan, but will impact the underlying value of the loan if sold before maturity.
+Conversely, interest rate fluctuations will have little to no effect on the amount of interest paid by a borrower in a fixed rate loan but will impact the underlying value of the loan if sold before maturity.
 Further, credit investing has exposure to default risk which makes evaluating the creditworthiness of the borrower especially critical.
-For these and other reasons, credit investing requires special consideration just like any other investment.
+For these and other reasons, credit investing requires special consideration just like any other investment and may not be appropriate for all investors.

 To learn more, please contact your financial professional.